-Previously, Joe served both as Heartland Alliance's senior vice president and Heartland Human Care Services Inc. executive director overseeing immigration legal services, refugee resettlement, affordable and supportive housing, workforce programs, residential youth and behavioral health programs.
-He also has served as director of the Division of Early Childhood and Self-Sufficiency for Catholic Charities, deputy director for the Illinois Department of Public Aid, and as a civil rights litigator with the Legal Aid Society of Cleveland and the Legal Assistance Foundation of Chicago.
+Previously, Mr. Antolín served as Heartland Alliance’s senior vice president, Heartland Human Care Services Inc. Executive Director and as a director at Catholic Charities of Chicago.
+In these roles he oversaw and led immigration legal services, refugee resettlement, affordable and supportive housing, workforce, residential youth, behavioral health and Head Start/early childhood programs.
+He also has served as a leader in state government over assistance and anti poverty programs and as a civil rights litigator with the Legal Aid Society of Cleveland and the Legal Assistance Foundation of Chicago.

 Mr. Antolín holds a J.D. from Columbus School of Law at Catholic University and received his Bachelor of Arts With Honors from Wesleyan University.
 He is licensed to practice law as a member of the Illinois Bar.